Webcraft-Myplanet/unicornfactory/README.md

 2. `git clone` this repository inside of `/profiles`
 3. Create a file `settings.local.php` in `/sites/default/settings.local.php` with the following content:
 4. cd to the folder and run `./rebuild.sh`
-5. Run `./druf` to re-install site on the database with desired default values
+5. Run 'drush si unicornfactory -y --account-pass="admin"' from profiles folder

 Usage
 ------